ibawt/ibawt.github.io/_posts/2013-10-12-batman-rails-starting-guide.md

 ## Introduction

   To demonstrate the framework, we are going to build a Foosball Ladder.
-It will consist of user authentication, teams and matches.
+It will consist of users, teams and matches.
 The ranking will be an ELO system, though it's not terribly important for the purpose of this guide.

 ## Setup